Alzada Comstock: Career

-In 1913, Comstock began teaching as an instructor in economics and sociology at Mount Holyoke College.
+Comstock became an instructor in economics and sociology at Mount Holyoke College in 1913.
 During the summers of 1914 and 1915, she was a statistical expert for the Massachusetts Minimum Wage Commission.
-She was promoted to the rank of Associate Professor at Mount Holyoke in 1917.
+She was promoted to the rank of associate professor at Mount Holyoke in 1917.
+She attended the first meetings of the League of Nations as an economic expert in 1920.
+Her first book, published in 1921, was State Taxation of Personal Incomes, based on her doctoral research.
+She taught for one year at Barnard College from 1921 to 1922.

-In 1926, Comstock was awarded a Guggenheim Fellowship, with the stated purpose "to make a study of the League of Nations’ financial reconstruction work in Hungary, with especial reference to taxation and the use of the international loan."
-By 1927, she had become a full professor at Mount Holyoke teaching economics.
-She chaired the American Association of University Women (AAUW) for five years.
+In 1926, Comstock was awarded a Guggenheim Fellowship, with the stated purpose "to make a study of the League of Nations' financial reconstruction work in Hungary, with especial reference to taxation and the use of the international loan."
+This fellowship allowed her to study in Geneva and Budapest.
+In 1927, Comstock became a full professor at Mount Holyoke teaching economics.
+She served as chairman of the department of economics and sociology.

+Comstock's research and writing focused on taxation, public finance in the U.S., and economic problems in the U.K. and Commonwealth.
+Throughout her career, Comstock wrote magazine articles for general audiences, in addition to her scholarly publications.
+She was a contributing editor to Current History for a decade, and contributed regularly to the World Book Encyclopedia and the New International Yearbook.
+She also published in American Economic Review, Journal of Political Economy, North American Review, and Barron's National Financial Weekly.

-In 1930, Comstock published a book, Taxation in the Modern State, which was reviewed by the Journal of Political Economy, the Journal of the Royal Statistical Society, and The Economic Journal.
+Her second book publication was a textbook, Taxation in the Modern State (1929), which was reviewed by the Journal of Political Economy, the Journal of the Royal Statistical Society, and The Economic Journal.
 The book analyzes the changes in taxation in the United States, Great Britain, Germany, France, and Italy after World War I. The reviews were lukewarm, generally observing that it had identified an important subject but not developed it in sufficient depth: in the words of one reviewer, "The accounts of these tax methods, in a part only of a small book, are necessarily very brief... and one does not find very much light on the question of how they are really made to work."
 However, the overall information was considered correct and useful, and it was recommended for use as a textbook "written in an unusually lucid and interesting style."
 One reviewer mistook Comstock for a man, mistakenly referring to "the author" as "he."